Simulator 04 · Live

 Hazard Log Builder.

-An interactive, feedback-driven rehearsal of the single most important artefact a Clinical Safety Officer produces.
-Launching with the first three curriculum modules.
+A nine-step rehearsal of the single most important artefact a Clinical Safety Officer produces.
+Realistic AI deployment scenario, structured feedback at every step, audit-ready PDF export.

 What you rehearse